splunk/public-o11y-docs/sp-oncall/alerts/team-dashboard.rst

 .. _incident-review-spoc:

 ************************************************************************
-About the Splunk On-Call Post Incident Review
+About the Splunk On-Call post-incident review
 ************************************************************************

 .. meta::